TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Round/Index.rst

 round
 ^^^^^

-(Since TYPO3 4.6) With this property you can round the value up, down or to a certain number of decimals.
+With this property you can round the value up, down or to a certain number of decimals.
 For each roundType the according PHP function will be used.

 The value will be converted to a float value before applying the selected round method.